gbif/ssg-gb24/content/02_registration/en.md

 Please note that your registration is not considered complete until you receive a confirmation email from the GBIF Secretariat, which will list the events for which you successfully registered.

+**Global Nodes meeting**
+If an appointed GBIF Node manager cannot attend the Global Nodes meeting and wishes to delegate the role, we kindly ask the Node manager to let the GBIF Secretariat know at [gb24@gbif.org](mailto:gb24@gbif.org) who will be acting Node manager at the meeting.

+**Governing Board meeting**
+Additional delegates who wish to attend the official Governing Board meeting must get approval from their Head of Delegation.
+The Head of Delegation should notify the GBIF Secretariat at [gb24@gbif.org](mailto:gb24@gbif.org) who will be present at the meeting.
+According to the GBIF Rules of Procedure, each Head of Delegation may be accompanied to Governing Board meetings by up to two Additional delegates.